 Smoked, cured and seasoned, these meats grace any decent charcuterie platter.
 These are the weird meats you absolutely want on your charcuterie platter.
 We don’t really do snobby here, and we’d never turn down a piece of pepperoni on a club cracker.
 That being said, the finer things in life are often very much more refined.
 Enjoyed for centuries, these deeply savory and succulent delicacies are to die for.
-Load up your favorite extra large charcuterie tray with an assortment of these… and see if you get thumbs up or wrinkled faces from your friends.
+Load up your favorite extra-large charcuterie tray with an assortment of these… and see if you get thumbs up or wrinkled faces from your friends.

 Some Weird Meats you Absolutely Want on your Charcuterie Platter

-Often snubbed as ‘weird’ for their method of curing, particular cut of meat or presentation, these slices are not to be overlooked.
+Often snubbed as ‘weird’ for their method of curing, a particular cut of meat or presentation, these slices are not to be overlooked.
 Platters the world over celebrate wine and the people who drink it with visually stimulating feasts, exploring flavors carefully curated and brought to life on cheese boards since wine drinking became a thing.

 For as long as humans have consumed meat, a long time, they’ve found creative ways to prepare and preserve the meat for future consumption.
 Rather accidentally, this became one of the earliest forms of cuisine.
-Through the process of salt curing, smoking, wrapping and storing these cuts of meat, we’ve develop highly sophisticated methods that bring the flavor of the cut to life.
-You might not find all of these at your local grocer, but do some digging and you might just find out that they’re a big closer to home than you once thought.
+Through the process of salt curing, smoking, wrapping and storing these cuts of meat, we’ve developed highly sophisticated methods that bring the flavor of the cut to life.
+You might not find all of these at your local grocer, but do some digging and you might just find out that they’re a bit closer to home than you once thought.

-We’ll explore a few of them and figure out where they belong on your cheese board, as well as the styles in which you can find them prepared.
+We’ll explore a few of them and figure out where they belong on your cheeseboard, as well as the styles in which you can find them prepared.
 Let’s jump into some fancy words and get you talking like a real connoisseur.

 Fancy pulled pork.
 Okay, okay it’s not quite so simple!
-That being said, rillettes are the somewhat less processed and rustic version of their paste based comrades.
+That being said, rillettes is the somewhat less processed and rustic version of their paste based comrades.
 It doesn’t have to be made from pork, but most are.
-The fat renders a deep savory tastes which is accompanied ever so lovingly, by a texture that is to die for!
+The fat renders deep savory tastes which is accompanied ever so lovingly, by a texture that is to die for!
 Melt in your mouth and baguette’s best friend, this dish is not to be overlooked.
 (Also, it’s not hard to put together!)

-Your ritz crackers and velveeta have nothing on this fancy classic.
-Head cheese, made from calf or pig head, is the marriage of collagen, fat and flavor.
+Your ritz crackers and Velveeta have nothing on this fancy classic.
+Head cheese, made from calf or pig head, is the marriage of collagen, fat, and flavor.
 So, what does head cheese taste like?
 Very simply, it’s a cold cut made from cooking usually pig head, the meat of which is tender, flaky and unbelievably flavorful.
 It is then cooled and stuffed where the collagen and fat take shape to make a sliceable loaf, sausage or whatever else you form it into.
 While head cheese is not for everyone, (especially the cooking process!), it’s certainly something you should try at least once.